SpaceIshtar/SpaceIshtar.github.io/_pages/about.md

   - /about.html
 ---

 I am Jiarui Luo, an undergraduate student in Southern University of Science and Technology (SUSTech), China.
-I am expected to receive my bachelor degree in Computer Science and Technology in June 2023 and I am currently pursuing a PhD position to further develop my skills as a CS researcher.
+I am expected to receive my Bachelor degree in Computer Science and Technology in June 2023 and I am currently applying for a PhD position to further develop my skills as a CS researcher.

 My research interests are **systems and algorithms for large-scale data**.
 During my undergraduate study, I have had some precious research experience in the following topics: